 The betalains in the beet are what give them the juicy, purple color, but for your body, these nutrients act as detoxifiers and anti-inflammatories.
 Beets are also rich in natural nitrates that can work to improve memory and cognitive functioning.
 The nitrates help dilate your blood vessels, increasing blood flow to your brain in order to help you improve your memory retention.
 Beets are some of the most diverse vegetables in the food pyramid.
 You can pair them with other veggies by adding them in your salads or bulk up your fruit smoothies by blending them into the mix.
 If memory loss is one of your major health concerns, eat more beets and other foods that will work to strengthen your memory.

-Tomatoes are excellent for your brain health, primarily because they contain lycopene and beta-carotene.
-They are antioxidants that help eliminate free radicals, which are the main cause of inflammation in your brain and occurs in the development of dementia, particularly Alzheimer’s.
+Tomatoes are excellent for your brain health, primarily because they contain the antioxidants, lycopene and beta-carotene.
+These antioxidants help eliminate free radicals, which are the main cause of inflammation in the brain that occurs in the development of dementia, particularly Alzheimer’s.
 If you don’t like eating tomatoes on their own, try cooking tomato soup or slow-cooked tomato sauce to get your healthy dose of antioxidants.

 While these top five foods will boost your brain power and cognitive performance, it is important to discuss with your doctor what kind of dietary changes are most healthy for you.
 If you have existing heart conditions, cognitive disorders, or mood disorders, some of these power foods can cause complications.
 Eat smart by researching which foods are best for your diet and how you can boost your cognitive functioning in the healthiest way possible.